anacletu/C-Algorithm-Playground/README.md

 - Example for Bubble Sort: `./manual_test_bubble_sort`
 - Example for Insertion Sort: `./manual_test_insertion_sort`
-- Add other tests similarly for each algorithm.

-The compiled executables will be available in the test directory.
+The compiled executables will be available in the **test directory**.

 #### Runtime Measurement